rfbrondum/covidhm/README.md

 ## Abstract
-Case isolation and contact tracing can contribute to the control of COVID-19 outbreaks1,2.
-However, it remains unclear how real-world networks could influence the effectiveness and efficiency of such approaches.
-To address this issue, we simulated control strategies for SARS-CoV-2 in a real-world social network generated from high resolution GPS data3,4.
-We found that tracing contacts-of-contacts reduced the size of simulated outbreaks more than tracing of only contacts, but resulted in almost half of the local population being quarantined at a single point in time.
-Testing and releasing non-infectious individuals led to increases in outbreak size, suggesting that contact tracing and quarantine may be most effective when it acts as a ‘local lockdown’ when contact rates are high.
+Case isolation and contact tracing can contribute to the control of COVID-19 outbreaks.
+However, it remains unclear how real-world social networks could influence the effectiveness and efficiency of such approaches.
+To address this issue, we simulated control strategies for SARS-CoV-2 transmission in a real-world social network generated from high resolution GPS data that was gathered in the course of a citizen-science experiment3,4.
+We found that tracing contacts-of-contacts reduced the size of simulated outbreaks more than tracing of only contacts, but this strategy also resulted in almost half of the local population being quarantined at a single point in time.
+Testing and releasing non-infectious individuals from quarantine led to increases in outbreak size, suggesting that contact tracing and quarantine might be most effective as a ‘local lockdown’ strategy when contact rates are high.
 Finally, we estimated that combining physical distancing with contact tracing could enable epidemic control while reducing the number of quarantined individuals.
-Our approach highlights the importance of network structure and social dynamics in evaluating the potential impact of SARS-CoV-2 control.
+Our findings suggest that targeted tracing and quarantine strategies would be most efficient when combined with other control measures such as physical distancing.

 ## Usage